wavefrontHQ/wavefront-operator-for-kubernetes/README.md

  * [Using an HTTP Proxy](./deploy/kubernetes/scenarios/wavefront-proxy-with-http-proxy.yaml)

-If you would like to see all configuration options, see [wavefront-full-config.yaml](./deploy/kubernetes/scenarios/wavefront-full-config.yaml).
+You can see all configuration options in [wavefront-full-config.yaml](./deploy/kubernetes/scenarios/wavefront-full-config.yaml).

 # Upgrade

-Upgrade Wavefront Operator to a new version
+Upgrade Wavefront Operator to a new version (upgrades both collector and proxy):

 ```
 helm upgrade wavefront-v2beta wavefront-v2beta/wavefront-v2beta --namespace wavefront